wareya/gammakit/readme.txt

 TODO:
 - equality and inequality for types other than numbers and strings
+- change object and instance IDs to opaque pointers instead of numbers

 TODO (sanitation/low-priority):
 - make keys() iterate over dict/set elements in insertion order